 This series covers the period from the American Revolution to the mid-1800s.
-It includes a wide range of documents relating to the British Army in Canada, Loyalist regiments, the War of 1812, the Canadian militia, etc. A nominal/subject card index and the actual records are available on microfilm.
-References located in the index provide a brief description of the document, date, C Series volume number and a page number.
-After consulting the index, refer to the list of microfilm reel numbers for the actual records.
+It includes a wide range of documents relating to the British Army in Canada, Loyalist regiments, the War of 1812, the Canadian militia, etc. A nominal/subject card index and the actual records have been digitized and can be viewed online.
+References located in the index provide a brief description of the document, date, C Series vol. number and a page number.
+Read the Help page to find out about the records and to find the microfilm reel numbers.

 Two lists exist for the province of Ontario.

 Some provision lists and muster rolls, relating mostly to Loyalists, disbanded soldiers and their families in the province of Quebec.
 These Loyalist volumes and the nominal index to them, are available on microfilm reel C-1475.